chenyang-an/chenyang-an.github.io/_pages/about.md

 My prior research focused on 2D Quantum Gravity and mathematical physics.
 I'm fascinated about the interplay between math and physics.
 I studied the intersection number of moduli spaces of curves as orbifolds.
 This field exhibits a profound connection between algebraic geometry and physics.

+I'm working at Microsoft as a research intern in ML and Generative AI in the summer of 2024 in Redmond, Seattle.

 If you are interested in any of the topics above, feel free to drop me an email!